TEA-14/DevOps_practices/README.md

 # DevOps_practices

-this repo contains the basic practices for the docker, container and images
+this repo contains the basic practices for the docker, container and images.